-- The working group on euro risk-free rates recommended ESTER (euro short-term rate) as the replacement for EONIA (Euro OverNight Index Average), which will be prohibited by the EU Benchmark Regulation after 1 January 2020.
+In December 2018, FINMA issued guidance on risks related to a potential replacement of the interbank offered The working group on euro risk-free rates recommended ESTER (euro short-term rate) as the replacement for EONIA (Euro OverNight Index Average), which will be prohibited by the EU Benchmark Regulation after 1 rates ("IBORs"), outlining legal and valuation risks as well as risks related to operational readiness for supervised institutions.
+FINMA will discuss risks with supervised institutions and, from January 2019 onwards, will contact those that are particularly affected, to assess how risks related to a possible replacement of IBORs are identified, mitigated and monitored.